folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Overdue fine, returned.** The notice is sent after or when an overdue fine is charged to a patron.
 The fine would be charged when the item is returned. **Overdue fine, returned** notices always bundle fees/fines.
 The template you select should be configured for multiple loans.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the overdue fine is charged, select **Upon/At**.
 * To send the notice after the overdue fine is charged, select **After**.
 Then, determine the **Frequency** of the notice.
-To send the notice once, before the request expires, select **One-Time**.
+To send the notice once, before the request expires, select **One Time**.
 To send the notice multiple times before the request expires, select **Recurring** and enter how often the notice sends until the fee/fine is closed.

 **Overdue fine, renewed.** The notice is sent after or when an overdue fine is charged to a patron.
 The fine would be charged when the item is renewed. **Overdue fine, renewed** notices always bundle fees/fines.
 The template you select should be configured for multiple loans.
 Select when the notice is sent from the **Send** drop-down list: